tsauvajon/twelvefa/Readme.md

 ## Deploy

-All the steps for creating the GCP project are described in `gcp.sh`.
+Most of the steps for creating the GCP project are described in `init-gcp.sh`.
 This file has not been tested, consider running each command manually.
+I think I forgot to include a few of the commands I ran.

 After the project was correctly configured, the service is deployed on GKE by CircleCI.